 Abhikkantaṁ, bho gotama …pe… esāhaṁ bhavantaṁ gotamaṁ saraṇaṁ gacchāmi dhammañca bhikkhusaṅghañca.
 Labheyyāhaṁ bhoto gotamassa santike pabbajjaṁ, labheyyaṁ upasampadan”ti.

-Excellent, Venerable Gotama ...
-I go to Venerable Gotama for refuge, to the Dhamma, and to the |Saṅgha::The community of monks and nuns practicing in line with the Buddha’s teachings.
+Excellent, sir Gotama!
+Excellent, sir Gotama!
+Just as one might set upright what was overturned, |reveal::uncover [vivarati]| what had been concealed, point out the way to one who was lost, or hold up a lamp in the dark so that those with eyes could see forms—in the same way, the Dhamma has been |explained::illustrated [pakāsita]| in many ways by sir Gotama.
+I go for refuge to sir Gotama, to the Dhamma, and to the |Saṅgha::The community of monks and nuns practicing in line with the Buddha’s teachings.
 In the broader sense, this is the community of disciples who have realized the noble path and fruition through the Buddha’s teachings [saṅgha]| of bhikkhus.
-May I receive the going forth under Venerable Gotama, may I receive the full ordination.
+May I receive the going forth in sir Gotama’s presence, may I receive the full ordination.”

 “Yo kho, vaccha, aññatitthiyapubbo imasmiṁ dhammavinaye ākaṅkhati pabbajjaṁ, ākaṅkhati upasampadaṁ, so cattāro māse parivasati.
 Catunnaṁ māsānaṁ accayena āraddhacittā bhikkhū pabbājenti upasampādenti bhikkhubhāvāya; api ca mettha puggalavemattatā viditā”ti.

-“Vaccha, one who has previously followed another sect and wishes to go forth and receive full ordination in this Dhamma and Discipline must wait for four months.
-At the end of four months, if the bhikkhus are satisfied, they give him the going forth and the full ordination.
+“Vaccha, anyone previously belonging to another sect who aspires the going forth and |full ordination::higher ordination as monastic [upasampadā]| in this Dhamma and |Vinaya::code of monastic discipline rules, training [vinaya]| must wait for four months.
+After the passing of four months, if the bhikkhus are satisfied with him, they give him the going forth and full ordination to the bhikkhus’ state.
 However, I recognize individual differences in this matter.”

 “Sace, bhante, aññatitthiyapubbā imasmiṁ dhammavinaye ākaṅkhantā pabbajjaṁ, ākaṅkhantā upasampadaṁ cattāro māse parivasanti, catunnaṁ māsānaṁ accayena āraddhacittā bhikkhū pabbājenti upasampādenti bhikkhubhāvāya; ahaṁ cattāri vassāni parivasissāmi.
 Catunnaṁ vassānaṁ accayena āraddhacittā bhikkhū pabbājentu upasampādentu bhikkhubhāvāyā”ti.
 Alattha kho vacchagotto paribbājako bhagavato santike pabbajjaṁ alattha upasampadaṁ.